benmayersohn/gfdatabase/README.md

 1. `Answer`: View the full solution to this problem.
 The answer will appear below the question.
 1. `Next`: Move on to the next random problem.
 The question will be replaced with a new one.

-Clicking the Answer button will also [reveal the permanent link](assets/images/example-2.png) of this problem, in case you’d like to share it with someone else or revisit it later.
+Clicking on `Answer` will also reveal [a button](assets/images/example-2.png) that leads to the permanent link of this problem, in case you’d like to share it with someone else or revisit it later.
 The question will appear the same way as it did on the home page (without the Next button, of course).

 A few more things: